-- ORENITRAM is contraindicated for use in patients with severe hepatic impairment (Child Pugh Class C). - o FLOLAN and VELETRI are contraindicated in patients with congestive heart failure due to severe left ventricular dysfunction.
-Additionally, VELETRI is contraindicated in patients with pulmonary edema - ORENITRAM and TYVASO both carry a warning/precaution related to an increased risk of bleeding, particularly in patients receiving anticoagulants.
-Additional warnings and precautions for TYVASO include symptomatic hypotension, possible TYVASO dose changes when inhibitors or inducers of CYP2C8 are added or withdrawn, and a possible increase in exposure or a decrease in tolerability with hepatic or renal impairment.
-ORENITRAM should be avoided in patients with blind-end pouches (diverticulosis). - The safety of TYVASO and VENTAVIS has not been established in patients with significant underlying lung disease (eg, asthma, chronic obstructive pulmonary disease, acute pulmonary infections).
-Patients with acute pulmonary infections who are taking TYVASO should be carefully monitored to detect any worsening of lung disease and loss of drug effect.
-VENTAVIS can induce bronchospasm. - Hypotension leading to syncope has been observed with VENTAVIS.
-It should not be administered in patients with a systolic blood pressure below 85 mmHg. - With FLOLAN, ORENITRAM, REMODULIN, and VELETRI, abrupt withdrawal (including interruptions in drug delivery) or sudden large reductions in the dose can worsen PAH symptoms (or cause rebound PH in patients taking FLOLAN). - FLOLAN carries additional warnings and precautions that include pulmonary edema, vasodilation reactions, and an increased risk of bleeding. - o Both FLOLAN and REMODULIN are administered via an indwelling central venous catheter.
+- o Orenitram is contraindicated for use in patients with severe hepatic impairment (Child-Pugh Class C). - Flolan and Veletri are contraindicated in patients with congestive heart failure due to severe left ventricular dysfunction.
+Additionally, Veletri is contraindicated in patients with pulmonary edema, stating that the development of pulmonary edema during dose initiation may be associated with pulmonary veno-occlusive disease. - Orenitram and Tyvaso both carry a warning/precaution related to an increased risk of bleeding, particularly in patients receiving anticoagulants.
+Additional warnings and precautions for Tyvaso include symptomatic hypotension, possible Tyvaso dose changes when inhibitors or inducers of CYP2C8 are added or withdrawn, and a possible increase in exposure or a decrease in tolerability with hepatic or renal impairment.
+Orenitram should be avoided in patients with blind-end pouches (diverticulosis). - The safety of Tyvaso and Ventavis has not been established in patients with significant underlying lung disease (eg, asthma, chronic obstructive pulmonary disease, acute pulmonary infections).
+Patients with acute pulmonary infections who are taking Tyvaso should be carefully monitored to detect any worsening of lung disease and loss of drug effect.
+Ventavis can induce bronchospasm. - Hypotension leading to syncope has been observed with Ventavis.
+It should not be administered in patients with a systolic blood pressure below 85 mmHg. - Flolan and Ventavis carry additional warnings and precautions regarding pulmonary edema.
+If signs of pulmonary edema occur, treatment should be stopped because this could be a sign of pulmonary venous hypertension or pulmonary veno-occlusive disease. - With Flolan, Orenitram, Remodulin, and Veletri, abrupt withdrawal (including interruptions in drug delivery) or sudden large reductions in the dose can worsen PAH symptoms (or cause rebound PH in patients taking Flolan). - Flolan carries additional warnings and precautions that include vasodilation reactions and an increased risk of bleeding. - Flolan, Remodulin, and Veletri are administered via an indwelling central venous catheter.
 This route of administration is associated with blood stream infections (BSI) and sepsis, which may be fatal.
-During long-term follow-up, sepsis was reported at a rate of 0.3 infections per patient per year in patients treated with FLOLAN.
-In an open-label study of IV REMODULIN (n=47), there were seven catheter-related line infections during approximately 35 patient years, or about one BSI event per five years of use.
-A Centers for Disease Control and Prevention survey of seven sites that used IV REMODULIN for the treatment of PAH found approximately one BSI event per three years of use.
-Continuous SC infusion (undiluted) is the preferred mode of administration of REMODULIN. - AEs reported with TYVASO include cough, headache, throat irritation/pharyngolaryngeal pain, nausea, flushing, and syncope.
-AEs with REMODULIN include infusion site pain, infusion site reaction, headache, diarrhea, nausea, rash, jaw pain, vasodilation, dizziness, edema, pruritus, and hypotension.
-The most common AEs reported with ORENITRAM include headache, diarrhea, nausea, and flushing. - AEs associated with VENTAVIS include vasodilation (flushing), increased cough, headache, trismus, insomnia, nausea, hypotension, vomiting, increased alkaline phosphatase, flu syndrome, back pain, tongue pain, palpitations, syncope, increased gamma-glutamyl transpeptidase, muscle cramps, hemoptysis, and pneumonia. - The most common AEs reported with FLOLAN and VELETRI include dizziness, jaw pain, nausea, vomiting, headache, hypotension, flushing, and musculoskeletal pain.
+During long-term follow-up, sepsis was reported at a rate of 0.3 infections per patient per year in patients treated with Flolan.
+In an open-label study of IV Remodulin (n = 47), there were 7 catheter-related line infections during approximately 35 patient years, or about one BSI event per 5 years of use.
+A Centers for Disease Control and Prevention survey of 7 sites that used IV Remodulin for the treatment of PAH found approximately one BSI event per 3 years of use.
+Continuous SC infusion (undiluted) is the preferred mode of administration of Remodulin.
+VELTERI was associated with chills/fever/sepsis/flu-like symptoms in 25% of patients in controlled trials for idiopathic or heritable PAH. - Remodulin and Tyvaso exposure may increase or decrease when administered with strong inhibitors or inducers of CYP2C8. - AEs reported with Tyvaso include cough, headache, throat irritation/pharyngolaryngeal pain, nausea, flushing, and syncope.
+AEs with Remodulin include infusion site pain, infusion site reaction, headache, diarrhea, nausea, rash, jaw pain, vasodilation, dizziness, edema, pruritus, and hypotension.
+The most common AEs reported with Orenitram include headache, diarrhea, nausea, and flushing. - AEs associated with Ventavis include vasodilation (flushing), increased cough, headache, trismus, insomnia, nausea, hypotension, vomiting, increased alkaline phosphatase, flu syndrome, back pain, tongue pain, palpitations, syncope, increased gamma-glutamyl transpeptidase, muscle cramps, hemoptysis, and pneumonia. - The most common AEs reported with Flolan and Veletri include dizziness, jaw pain, nausea, vomiting, headache, hypotension, flushing, and musculoskeletal pain.